simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 ##### Build

- Since the origin response function uses the [Sharp library](https://sharp.pixelplumbing.com/) which needs the [`libvips` native extension](https://sharp.pixelplumbing.com/install) we cannot simply build the function locally.
-We have to build and package the function for the Lambda execution environment.
-We can do this by using the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux/), defining a [Dockerfile](https://github.com/simonschoof/lambda-at-edge-example/blob/main/lambda/origin-response-function/Dockerfile) and build the function with the following commands:
+ Since the origin response function uses the [Sharp library](https://sharp.pixelplumbing.com/), which requires the [`libvips` native extension](https://sharp.pixelplumbing.com/install), we cannot simply build the function locally.
+We need to build and package the function for the Lambda execution environment.
+We can do this by using the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux/), defining a [Dockerfile](https://github.com/simonschoof/lambda-at-edge-example/blob/main/lambda/origin-response-function/Dockerfile) and building the function with the following commands:

 ```bash
 docker build --tag amazonlinux:nodejs .